trenchcoatjedi/OpenWRT-automated-nightly-attended-sysupgrade-builds/README.md

 Persistent storage (attached, network, cloud) is recommended and may be required for devices with low memory.
 How to setup persistent mount points is beyond the scope of this guide.

-## AUC firmware binary automated download command on OpenWRT
+## AUC firmware binary automated download command

 This command executes a dry-run of AUC and automatically downloads the built firmware binary to the specified path